A DAY TRIP TO NATIONAL TRUST CLUMBER PARK NOTTINGHAM

 The Clumber Park cafe is a 19th-century beauty, set in the head gardener’s house – probably his living room.
 Apparently, the Newcastle’s were struggling to find a man to take on the massive responsibility of the role so they built this house and advertised that it came with the post – quite an extra for just a servant.
 And, if you take a circular walk around the building you’ll notice it doesn’t have a proper front door, just a bog-standard door resembling the back entrance of a normal Victorian house – after all, it wouldn’t do for a domestic to get above his station and entertain impure thoughts of entering your own house via a proper entreé!

 There are plenty of seats outside too in the well-kept cottage-garden if the weather is on your side.

 Anyway, none of Sarah’s facts were so gross.
-In fact, she inspired awe of the Victorians and their gardening/landscaping skills.
-Carefully designed to make the most of heat and wind flow and plants grown not just for aesthetics but for efficiency and productiveness too – they were clever folk and Sarah kept us entertained with her vast knowledge.
-One mad detail we were told was that one of the Duchesses demanded a new carnation for her lapel every day and it was somebody’s crazy job to get that carnation to her where ever she be in the country!
+In fact, she inspired awe in the Victorians and their gardening/landscaping skills.
+Carefully designed to make the most of heat and wind flow, and plants grown not just for aesthetics but for efficiency and productiveness too.
+They were clever folk and Sarah kept us entertained with her vast knowledge.
+One mad detail we were told was that one of the Duchesses demanded a new carnation for her lapel every day and it was somebody’s crazy job to get that carnation to her where ever she may be in the country!

 Clumber Park is home to the largest glasshouse (450 ft) owned by the National Trust and also the largest rhubarb collection in the country – no mean feat with over 130 varieties.
 Actually, so much rhubarb they even made a Rhubarb Telephone…